SNAP Benefits in Idaho: How to Apply and Qualify

 EBT Deposit Schedule in Idaho

-In Idaho, SNAP benefits are deposited within the first ten days of each month.
-Your specific payment date is based on the last digit of your birth year, which helps you anticipate funds and budget accordingly.
+In Idaho, SNAP benefits are deposited during the first ten days of the month.
+Your specific payment date corresponds to the last digit of your birth year.
+Knowing this helps you plan your grocery shopping.

-You can check your specific payment date in our Idaho deposit schedule.
+You can find your exact payment date in our Idaho deposit schedule.

 See Idaho EBT deposit schedule for 2025